I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddk/nf-ntddk-psdereferencesilocontext.md

 <p>This routine does not return a value.</p>

 ## -remarks
-<p>If the reference count reaches zero it will call the cleanup callback provided when the <a href="https://msdn.microsoft.com/library/windows/hardware/mt735058">PsCreateSiloContext</a> routine created the object. </p>

-<p>If the reference count reaches zero it will call the cleanup callback provided when the <a href="https://msdn.microsoft.com/library/windows/hardware/mt735058">PsCreateSiloContext</a> routine created the object. </p>
+<p>If the reference count reaches zero it will call the cleanup callback provided when the <a href="..\ntddk\nf-ntddk-pscreatesilocontext.md">PsCreateSiloContext</a> routine created the object. </p>

 ## -requirements
 <table>